riyapatil07/ai_document_assistant/README.md

 # AI-Powered Document Assistant (RAG)

 A chatbot that lets you upload a PDF and ask natural-language questions about it.
-It answers using the actual content of your document instead of guessing — this is what "Retrieval-Augmented Generation" (RAG) means.
+It answers using the actual content of your document instead of guessing, this is what "Retrieval-Augmented Generation" (RAG) means.

 **Tech Stack:** Python · LangChain · ChromaDB · Gemini API · Streamlit